hampusnasstrom/metainfo-yaml2py/README.md

 # limitations under the License.
 #

-from nomad.metainfo import Package
+from nomad.metainfo import Datetime, Package, Quantity, Section

 m_package = Package(name='Example')

 class Activity:
-    '''A base class for any activity in relation to an enitity.''' start_time = Quantity(
+    '''A base class for any activity in relation to an entity.''' m_def = Section()
+    start_time = Quantity(
         type=Datetime,
         description='The starting date and time of the activity.\n',